bowen0701/bowen0701.github.io/_posts/2016-10-06-correspondence_analysis.md

+---
+layout: post
+comments: true
-# A (Comprehensive) Look into Correspondence Analysis
+title: "A (Comprehensive) Look into Correspondence Analysis"
-2016/10/06 by Bowen Li
+excerpt: "Correspondence analysis is a traditional but also powerful dimension reduction technique.
+The post introduces motivation for correspondence analsis and provides detailed explanation for it."
+date: 2016-10-06
+mathjax: true
+---

 ## Outline
 - [What is Correspondence Analysis?](#What-is-Correspondence-Analysis?)